-One theory has more to do with etiquette than warding off bad luck.
-In ancient times, salt was expensive -- so precious that, in some civilizations, it was even used as currency [source: Pettit].
+One theory of the origin of not upsetting the salt cellar has more to do with etiquette than warding off bad luck.
+In ancient times, salt was expensive — so precious that, in some civilizations, it was currency [source: Pettit].
 Spilling salt was tantamount to throwing away money, and only the devil would cause someone to act with such foolishness.
 Tossing a pinch over your shoulder would blind the devil and make him think twice about trying to trick you again.

-If you spilled the salt, you must be the one to throw it over your shoulder, or you won't thwart the bad luck.
-If you're the superstitious type, or just like to play it safe, it probably wouldn't hurt to toss a little pinch of that sodium chloride over your left shoulder should you accidentally spill some.
+If you spill the salt, you must be the one to throw it over your shoulder, or you won't thwart the bad luck.
+If you're the superstitious type, or just like to play it safe, it probably won’t hurt to toss a little pinch of that sodium chloride over your left shoulder should you accidentally spill some.
 You never know what might be lurking behind you!